NREL/fastsim/README.md

 ![FASTSim Logo](fastsim-icon-web-131x172.jpg)

 # Description
-This is the python/rust flavor of FASTSim which is based on the original Excel implementation.
+This is the python/rust flavor of [NREL's FASTSim](https://www.nrel.gov/transportation/fastsim.html), which is based on the original Excel implementation.
 Effort will be made to keep the core methodology between this software and the Excel flavor in line with one another.
 Other FASTSim flavors may spin off as variations on this core functionality, but these should integrated back into `main` if there is any intent of persistence.

 All classes and methods are self-documented.